cannatag/ldap3/docs/manual/source/tutorial.rst

 This server (like most LDAP servers) lets an anonymous user to know a lot about it:

 ========================= ======================= =============================================================
-Supported LDAP Versions   2, 3                    The server supports LDAP 2 and 3
+Supported LDAP Versions   2, 3                    Server supports LDAP 2 and 3
-Naming contexts           ...
-The server stores information for 3 different DIT portions Alternative servers       None                    This is the only replica of the database Supported Controls        ...
-Optional controls that can be sent in a request operation Supported Extentions      ...
-Additional extended operations understood by the server Supported SASL Mechanisms ...
-Different additional SASL authentication mechanisms available Schema Entry              cn=schema               The location of the schema in the DIT Vendor name               389 Project             The brand/mark/name of the LDAP server Vendor version            389-Directory/1.3.3 ...
-The version of the LDAP server Other                     ...
+Naming contexts           <...>                   Server stores information for 3 different DIT portions Alternative servers       None                    This is the only replica of the database Supported Controls        <...>                   Optional controls that can be sent in a request operation Supported Extentions      <...>                   Additional extended operations understood by the server Supported SASL Mechanisms <...>                   Different additional SASL authentication mechanisms available Schema Entry              cn=schema               The location of the schema in the DIT Vendor name               389 Project             The brand/mark/name of this LDAP server Vendor version            389-Directory/1.3.3 ...
+The version of this LDAP server Other                     ...
 Additional information provided by the server
 ========================= ======================= =============================================================